whoisandy/react-blocks/README.md

 ---------   |  ------
 `block`     |  Assigns `display: block`
 `hidden`    |  Assigns `display: none`
-`invisible` |  Assigns `visibility: hidden: `
+`invisible` |  Assigns `visibility: hidden`
 `relative`  |  Assigns `position: relative`
 `absolute`  |  Assigns `position: absolute` and sets `top:0;right:0;bottom:0;left:0`. *Note:* When using `absolute` attribute, there must be a container having `position: relative` layout.

 ## Developers

-Clone the repository, install the dependencies & type `npm start` to start a local development server on port 8080.
-Goto `http://localhost:8080` to get started with a demo.
+Clone the repository, install the dependencies & type `npm start` to start a local development server.
+Open `http://localhost:8080` to get started.

 The repository comes with a set of tests, which serve also as examples.
 To run the tests, type `npm test` once you install the dependencies.
 All tests are written using mocha & chai.